decidim/decidim/decidim-api/docs/usage.md

 The other however, are objects representing certain entities:

 - `participatoryProcesses` is a type that represents a collection of participatory spaces.
 It accepts arguments (`filter` and `order`), which are other object types as well. `slug` and `title` are the fields of the participatory process we are interested in, there are "Types" too.
-- `filter` is a [ParticipatoryProcessFilter](#ParticipatoryProcessFilter) input type, it has several properties that allows us to refine our search.
+- `filter` is a [ParticipatoryProcessFilter](#ParticipatoryProcessFilter)\* input type, it has several properties that allows us to refine our search.
 One of the is the `publishedSince` property with the initial date from which to list entries.
 - `order ` is a [ParticipatoryProcessSort](#ParticipatoryProcessSort) type, works the same way as the filter but with the goal of ordering the results.
 - `title` is a [TranslatedField](#TranslatedField) type, which allows us to deal with multi-language fields.

 Finally, note that the returned object is an array, each item of which is a representation of the object we requested.

+> \***About how filters and sorting are organized**
+>
+> There are two types of objects to filter and ordering collections in Decidim, they all work in a similar fashion.
+The type involved in filtering always have the suffix "Filter", for ordering it has the suffix "Sort".
+>
+> The types used to filter participatory spaces are: [ParticipatoryProcessFilter](#ParticipatoryProcessFilter), [AssemblyFilter](#AssemblyFilter), [ConsultationFilter](#ConsultationFilter) and so on.
+>
+> Other collections (or connections) have their own filters (ie [ComponentFilter](#ComponentFilter)).
+>
+> Each filter has it own properties, you should check any object in particular for details.
+The way how they work with multi-languages fields, however, is the same:
+>
+> Let's say we have some searchable object with a multi-language field called *title*, and we have a filter that allows us to search through this field.
+How should it work?
+Should we look up content for every language in the field? or should we stick to unique language?
+>
+> In our case, we've decided to search only into one particular language of a multi-language field but we let you choose which language where to search.
+If none language is specified, the default configured will be used.
+The keyword to specify the language is `locale`, and it should be provided in the 2 letters ISO 639-1 format (en = English, es = Spanish, ...).
+>
+> Example (this is not a real Decidim query):
+>
+> ```
+> some_collection(filter: { locale: "en", title: "ideas"}) {
+>   id
+> }
+> ```
+>
+> The same applies to sorting ([ParticipatoryProcessSort](#ParticipatoryProcessSort), [AssemblySort](#AssemblySort), etc.)
+>
+> In this case, the content of the field (*title* in this case) only allows 2 values: *ASC* and *DESC*.
+>
+> Example of ordering alphabetically by the title content in French language:
+>
+> ```
+> some_collection(order: { locale: "en", title: "asc"}) {
+>   id
+> }
+> ```
+> Of course, you can combine both filter and order.
+Also remember to check availability of this type of behaviour for any particular filter/sort.

 #### Decidim main types